Potomac Mills

+Shopping mall in Prince William County, Virginia, U.S.

-Potomac Mills is a shopping mall located in Dale City, Virginia, in the Washington, D.C., metropolitan area.
-The first mall developed by the Mills Corporation, it was acquired in 2007 by Simon Property Group.
+Potomac Mills is a super-regional outlet mall in Woodbridge, Virginia, part of the Washington, D.C. metropolitan area.
+The first Landmark Mills mall developed by the Western Development Corporation (which completed a corporate spin-off as The Mills Corporation in April 1994), the company and the mall were acquired by Simon Property Group in April 2007.
+The mall has its own census-designated place (CDP), called Potomac Mills, Prince William County, Virginia.
+However, it is not to be confused with another CDP that uses the mall's name, known as Potomac Mills, Westmoreland County, Virginia.

 Simon claims it to be the largest outlet mall in Virginia.
 It has also been claimed to be the top tourist attraction in Virginia, but the commonwealth tourism board ranked it as tenth in 2004.

-Layout

-The mall has over 225 retailers and an 18-screen AMC movie theater organized into five "neighborhoods."
-Major tenants include Nordstrom Rack, Costco, Burlington, Marshalls & HomeGoods, JCPenney, American Freight, TJ Maxx, Bloomingdales Outlet, AMC Potomac Mills 18, The Children's Place, Nike Factory Outlet, Camille La Vie, H&M, ZavaZone, Hot Topic, BoxLunch, Five Below, Bath & Body Works, IKEA, and Round 1 Bowling & Amusement.

 History

+1984–1993: Development and opening

-Real estate developer Herbert S. Miller and his Western Development Corporation developed Potomac Mills as a prototype for a shopping center which would combine elements of a regional mall with discount retail.
+Local real estate developer Herbert S. Miller and his firm Western Development Corporation developed Potomac Mills as a prototype for a shopping center which would combine elements of a regional mall with discount retail, known as the Landmark Mills template.
 Originally called "Washington Outlet Mall" during planning stages, it was not planned to be enclosed until the last minute.

-The 130 acres selected for construction was mostly farmland and woods, although it included several homes and businesses.
+The 130 acres selected for construction were mostly farmland and woods, although it included several homes and businesses.
 The Prince William Board of Supervisors approved the first of several rezonings for the mall on February 21, 1984, after a fight over the proposed 140 ft-tall, 1260 ft2 illuminated sign.
+Potomac Mills began construction that same year near Opitz Blvd and I-95.
+The mall was designed by Wah Yee Associates of Michigan, and was a joint venture involving the German-based KanAm Grunderbesitz GmbH, which helped develop and fund the project.

 The first phase of the mall opened September 19, 1985.
-Comprising what are now neighborhoods 1 and 2, it occupied approximately 650000 ft2 and had parking for over 5,500 cars.
-The next phase, completed in 1986, added another 550000 ft2 of retail space and the movie theater.
+Comprising what are now Neighborhoods 1 and 2, it occupied approximately 650000 ft2 and had parking for over 5,500 cars.
+The second phase, completed in 1986, added another 550000 ft2 of retail space in Neighborhood 2 and a movie theater (now AMC Theatres, operating as AMC Potomac Mills 18).

-The third phase, completed in 1993, added 400000 ft2 of value-retail space. anchored by Marshalls and JCPenney Outlet Store, along with a Burlington Coat Factory.
-Cohoes Fashions was also an early tenant and later closed in 1987, being replaced by a Woodward & Lothrop outlet store.
-Other original tenants included IKEA, Sears Outlet and Waccamaw Pottery.
 The IKEA location at Potomac Mills was one of the company's earliest retail outlets in America, and proved so popular that it eventually required a new, dedicated building adjacent to the primary Potomac Mills complex.